 In 2015 extensive research exploring the effect of the arts on conditions such as dementia, delivered fascinating findings.
 They discovered that those with early to mid-stage dementia regarded arts activities as engaging and stimulating.
 Group activities lessened isolation and increased social engagement.
 Arts activities including music encourage spontaneity and expression and re-engage curiosity with the world around them.

 We all benefit from quality time away from the concerns of daily living.
-Whether your relative has live-in care, care at home, elderly care, dementia care or companion care, outings together can improve the quality of life of you and your loved one.
+Whether your relative has live-in care, care at home, elderly care or dementia care, outings with their live-in carer can improve the quality of life of you and your loved one.